18 Days in Germany: The Ultimate Land and River Journey

 Lake Eibsee, Grainau

-A short drive brought us to our next destination: Zugspitze, Germany’s highest peak at 9,718 feet.
+A short drive brought us to the base of Zugspitze, Germany’s highest peak at 9,718 feet.
 Unfortunately, snowy, overcast weather dashed our hopes of taking the cable car up for those sweeping 360‑degree summit views.

 “All good?”